 St John's School was opened in 1856 and was charged with educating the children of Sparkhill.
 We hold to that principle today- our curriculum is designed to roundly educate children- not just train them to pass tests.
 This takes courage in the era of league tables, and it would be untrue to say that we do not push children academically- we do.
-But we want children to be widely educated: in the Arts, in critical thinking, in Citizenship, in mental health, and this means balancing our timetable to include these things too.
+But we want children to be widely educated and this means balancing our timetable to include a breadth of learning.

 We are a Church School and we intend for all our children to experience an education that has values at its heart.
-Love for our neighbour, is at the heart of all that we do.
+Love for our neighbour is at the centre of all that we do.
 We encourage every child to grow academically, socially, emotionally and spiritually.
-Our twelve values are the glue that cement the different strands of our school-life together.
+Our twelve values are the foundation of a child's experience here.

 We intend for them to develop as good citizens: to appreciate equality, to develop a secure personal identity and to know that they belong and are valuable to society, just as those that are different to them are equally important.
 We mean for them to understand how they can make a positive difference in their community, to understand democracy and how to engage in it, and to appreciate the value of respect for all people.